Dry Tortugas National Park Fort Jefferson

 The fort has undergone very few changes since its original construction.
 After walking across the bridge and into the courtyard, find your way into the first floor of the fort to view the long corridors of masonry arches and look through old cannon holes.
 The second floor of the fort was blocked at the time of our visit, but the roof is accessible via spiral granite staircases.
 Be sure to go to the roof to take in some of the most amazing views in the park!
 Use caution as there are no railings to preserve the original look of the fort.

-on the top of fort jefferson
+On the top of Fort Jefferson

 Be sure to walk around the exterior of the fort as well.
 Sadly, in 2017, Hurricane Irma damaged portions of the moat wall, so you can no longer walk the entire distance around the fort.

-• Snorkeling in Dry Tortugas.
 Dry Tortugas snorkeling is known to be some of the best in the world since the warm, clear island waters are teeming with life!
 North America’s only barrier reef provides habitat for colorful reef fish, nurse sharks and sea turtles.
 The area is perfect for snorkelers of all ability levels with depths ranging from 5 to 15 feet.
 Take advantage of the free snorkeling gear provided by the ferry or bring your own.
 Also, if you spend time in the water you may want to bring with you a small microfiber towel to dry off.

 There are a few main locations for snorkeling at Dry Tortugas.
 There are two sand beaches on each side of the fort--North Beach and South Beach.
 You can launch from either of those beaches to swim around the moat wall which has lots of coral and colorful fish.